-Marian Catholic senior Aleah Markovic (Hammond, Ind.) has been named a National Merit Semi-Finalist in the 2017 National Merit Scholarship Program.
-Finalists are not named until the spring.
+Marian Catholic senior Aleah Markovic (Hammond, Ind.) has been named a National Merit Scholar in the 2017 National Merit Scholarship Program.
 Additionally, two seniors have earned status as a Commended Student.

 National Merit Commended Students from the Marian Catholic Class of 2017 include Jasmine Bovia (Matteson, IL) and Joshua Robinson (Steger, IL).

 About 1.6 million juniors in more than 22,000 high schools entered the 2017 National Merit Scholarship Program by taking the 2016 Preliminary SAT/National Merit Scholarship Qualifying Test (PSAT/NMSQT®).
 To be considered for a Merit Scholarship® award, Semifinalists must fulfill several requirements to advance to the Finalist level of the competition.